Burmese at a glance

 Named after their country of origin Burma, the exact origins of the Burmese are shrouded in mystery.
 There is mention of a copper-coloured cat in the ancient Thai Cat Book which was written during the Ayudhya Period, stretching from 1350 – 1767.

 In 1930 Dr Joseph Thompson imported a small brown (sable) coloured female cat by the name of Wong Mau to San Francisco.
 Wong Mau was to go on to be the founding cat of the Burmese breed as we know it.

 Wong Mau was bred to a seal point Siamese called Tai Mau in 1932, and the resulting litter consisted of two colours, some just like Siamese kittens and brown kittens with darker points (like Wong Mau).
 Wong Mau was mated to a son from this litter (Yen Yen Mau), and this litter contained three colours, again, some like Siamese kittens, brown kittens (again like Wong Mau), and dark brown kittens.
 The dark brown offspring did indeed breed true and became the foundation cats of the Burmese breed.
 Wong Mau continued to produce kittens with three colour variations, and it is now accepted that Wong Mau was, in fact, a Siamese x Burmese hybrid.

-The Burmese was accepted for registration by the Cat Fanciers Association in 1936 although the breed was suspended in 1947 due to breeders mating Burmese with Siamese.
+The Burmese were accepted for registration by the Cat Fanciers Association in 1936 although the breed was suspended in 1947 due to breeders mating Burmese with Siamese.
 The CFA stated that the breed must be three generations of pure Burmese which was achieved by 1956 and the breed was once again accepted for registration in 1957.

 All Burmese cats should be able to be traced back to Wong Mau.
 Dr Thompson authored an article on Burmese genetics in 1943, which can be read here.